 3 hours.
-This course focuses on leadership responsibilities of specialized programs.
+This is a core requirement of the Professional Administrative Licensure program and requires admission to the doctoral program, the Professional Administrative Licensure program, or specific advisor approval.
+This course focuses on leadership responsibilities of specalized programs.
 The class will examine how educators can navigate federal mandates for special programs using Oregon's statutes, administrative rules, and agencies as a model.
 Participants will be involved through discussions, simulations, and presentations utilizing materials and personnel from a variety of educational organizations.
 Course topics include: administrating special programs (e.g., special education, talented and gifted, English as a second language); dealing with curricular and legal issues encountered in delivering these services to children; and developing strategies to improve the academic performance of students through special programs.
 Additional emphasis will be placed on emerging leadership strategies to address the needs of alternative education students.